 2. Four links appear below its title.
 Click on Edit

-4. To test, add a letter in the title.
-Just a minor change to trigger the Update button.
-It will now become available.
+4. To test, make any minor change to trigger the Update button.
+It will turn dark blue once active.

 5. Click on the Update button.
 A notification will appear in the bottom left corner of the page.

-6. You can either click on the View Post link or move back to the WordPress Admin by clicking on the black and white WordPress logo, located at the top left corner of the Block Editor screen.
+6. You can either click on the View Post link or move back to the WordPress Admin by clicking on the black and white WordPress logo, located at the top left corner.

 Deleting a Post

-Deleting a post can be easily achieved through the Posts screen.
-You can delete posts in two ways:
+Deleting a post is quite easy through the Posts screen.
+You can remove posts in two ways:

-1. Deleting a single post is done by pointing at its row and click on the red Trash icon
+1. Deleting a single post is done by pointing at its row and clicking on the red Trash icon.

-Once a post is deleted it goes to the Trash bin where you can either restore the post or delete it forever.
-The Trash is accessible only when there are posts or pages in it.
-To visit the trash, once you have deleted a post, refer to the trash link that is now visible under the title of the Posts screen.
+Once a post is deleted, it goes to the Trash bin where you can either restore the post or delete it forever (just like the Trash on your personal computer).
+It is accessible only when there are posts or pages in it.

-The Trash screen uses the same mechanics to manage posts just as the Posts screen does.
-With the only exception of the Empty Trash button.
-The button is visible right above the posts list.
+The Trash screen uses the same mechanics to manage posts as the Posts section with the only exception of the Empty Trash button.
+The option is visible right above the posts list.
 Use it to empty the entire trash.

-Just like the Posts screen, you can remove single posts by clicking on the checkbox at the beginning of each row and then performing a bulk action from the Bulk Actions drop-down.
+You can also remove single posts by clicking on the checkbox at the beginning of each row or delete them in bulk from the Bulk Actions drop-down.

-The Categories screen is accessed by clicking on Posts in the main menu and then clicking on Categories.
+The Categories screen can be accessed by clicking on Posts from the left-side menu and then following the corresponding option.

-The post edit screen is comprised of two halves:
+The post edit screen is comprised of two parts:

 Adding a New Category

-1. In the Add New Category section of the Categories screen type in the desired name of your category in the blank text field, labeled Name.
+1. In the Add New Category section, type in the desired name of your category in the blank text field, labeled Name.

-2. Skip the Slug text field – it is populated automatically.
+2. You can skip the Slug text field – this one is populated automatically.

-3. Use the Parent Category drop-down if you would like to make the category, you are creating, a sub-category of another one.
+3. Use the Parent Category drop-down if you would like to turn the category you are creating into a sub-category of another one.

-4. The Description field is usually skipped – it can be used by themes for displaying a category description on the front-end, but this feature is rarely present.
-Most themes display categories, without a description.
+4. The Description field is usually skipped as well – it is utilized by the WordPress themes for displaying a category description on the frontend but many templates don’t show this information anyway.

-5. Once you are done filling out the text fields for the new category, click the blue button Add New Category, located at the bottom of the page.
+5. Once you are done filling out the text fields for the new category, click the blue Add New Category button at the bottom of the page.

 1. You can edit a category by moving the mouse cursor over its row and clicking Edit.

-2. This will take you to the Edit Category screen
+2. You are now at the Edit Category screen

-4. Once you are done editing the contents of the fields make sure to click the blue Update button, located at the bottom left corner of the page.
+3. Once you are done making any edits to the contents of the fields, click the blue Update button.

 Categories and tags do not have a Trash.
 They are permanently deleted.